-One thing that keeps many read-a-thon fundraisers from reaching their fullest engagement and fundraising potential is a lack of effective digital marketing.
-While flyers, posters, and other physical marketing materials are a classic part of school fundraising, infusing more modern channels into your read-a-thon marketing strategy will go a long way to boost participation and donations.
+Effective digital marketing can help read-a-thon fundraisers reach their fullest engagement and fundraising potential.
+While flyers, posters, and other physical marketing materials are a classic part of school fundraising, infusing modern channels into your read-a-thon marketing strategy will go a long way to boost participation and donations.

 In particular, pay attention to these mediums as you build out your read-a-thon marketing campaign:

 - Social media.
-Revive your social media accounts to reach out to and engage your audience where they already spend much of their free time.
+Engage your audience where they already spend much of their free time.
 In particular, Facebook groups are a great place to start engaging parents, community members, and other potential donors and advocates.

 - Email.
-Take a look at your student, parent, PTA, and school community email lists.
-These supporters are the most likely to be passionate and eager to not only donate to your campaign, but spread the word through their personal networks.
+Look at your student, parent, PTA, and school community email lists.
+These supporters are likely eager to donate to your campaign and spread the word through their personal networks.
 Send pre-campaign email newsletters, online instructional resources, and campaign updates to keep these supporters engaged.

-- Text and SMS.
-As mobile usage increases and people gain access to their first mobile devices at a younger age, text and SMS become ever more important components of your marketing strategy.
+- Text messaging.
+As mobile usage increases and people gain access to their first mobile devices at a younger age, texting can become an ever more important component of your marketing strategy.
 In addition to sending campaign promotions and updates to your list of approved mobile contacts, choose a read-a-thon fundraising tool that optimizes student donation pages for mobile devices.